gilesjb/copalis.sql/README.md

-Copalis SQL is a toolkit designed to make mapping from SQL to Java as easy as possible.
+copalis.sql is a toolkit designed to make mapping from SQL to Java as easy as possible.
 The objective is not to shield the programmer from SQL, but to add type safety and simplicity to JDBC.

-Copalis SQL was inspired by [TMDBC](https://tmdbc.dev.java.net/), but departs from it in these respects:
+copalis.sql was inspired by [TMDBC](https://tmdbc.dev.java.net/), but departs from it in these respects:

 + Uses standard JDBC and is not tied to Postgres
 + Uses runtime dynamic proxies rather than compile-time code generation